mirmahathir1/finance-app/design/stack/data-storage.md

 ## Storage Overview

 Application data is persisted using a hybrid storage approach:
-- **PostgreSQL (Neon)**: Source of truth for authenticated users — stores only two tables (`users` and `transactions`).
+- **PostgreSQL (Supabase)**: Source of truth for authenticated users — stores only two tables (`users` and `transactions`).
 User rows contain authentication data; every profile/currency/tag reference lives directly on each transaction row (no additional tables or metadata blobs).
 - **IndexedDB**: Mirrors profile/tag/currency data only when Guest Mode is active (demo experience) and caches lightweight client preferences.

 Prisma is the standard ORM for all PostgreSQL data access.
 The two-table schema plus JSON fields are documented in `design/ui/data-models.md`.
 Guest-mode IndexedDB schemas live in `design/currency-system.md`.

-## PostgreSQL (Neon) with Prisma
+## PostgreSQL (Supabase) with Prisma

-- Use Neon for managed Postgres with autoscaling and branching.
+- Use Supabase for managed Postgres with autoscaling and built-in features.
 - Connect via `DATABASE_URL` (SSL required).
-Use Neon pooling or Prisma Accelerate for best performance.
+Use Supabase connection pooler (port 6543) or Prisma Accelerate for best performance.
 - Use transactions for multi-step writes to maintain consistency.
 - Prefer bigint minor units for currency amounts to avoid floating-point issues.